My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 .
 (Memorize this if you love strong espresso).

-Then I read my Athens News and watch people for an
+Then I read a newspaper, or nowdays, being a modern guy, the news on my iphone and watch people for an

 nearby and can come for a coffee.
 It's one of